Office Hours — Do structured outputs from LLMs create false confidence that the response is actually correct?

 Treat structured outputs like a syntax check, not a truth check.
 You still need separate validation: fact-checking against your knowledge base, confidence thresholds on claims, domain-specific sanity checks.
 If you’re extracting entity relationships, validate that the entities actually exist.
 If you’re generating code, test it.

 One concrete pattern: extract with structured outputs, then validate the extracted content against known good data or run it through a filtering step.
 Don’t skip this because the JSON parses cleanly.
+If you’re building an agent that reads documents and extracts structured data for compliance, every extracted value should be spot-checked against the source document or your system of record.

 Bottom line: Structured outputs solve a real problem (reliable parsing), but they create zero guarantees about correctness.
 Validate the content independently, not just the format.
+Schema compliance and factual accuracy are separate concerns.
+Format validation happens for free.
+Content validation is your responsibility.

 Question via Hacker News